dasari97/Kubernetes-SetUp/README.md

 **cd Kuberenetes-SetUp**

 # **Step 3**
-Update the Machine IP details in the **hosts** file in this repostory.
+Update the Machine IP details in the **hosts** file in **files** directory this repostory.
 I have taken only one Master machine and 2 worker machines.
 You can choose as per your requirement.
 Better to provide the private IP's.
 If elastic IP are available those can also be used.

 I am using VIM editor.
 You can choose your fav editor.